ooc-lang/ooc-lang.org/content/docs/tools/rock/usefiles.md

  * `Requires` can be used to specify requirements (denoted by usefile names), for example for sam
  * `SourcePath` can be used to add a path to the source path
- * `Imports` contains a comma-separated list of modules that should be implicitly imported when `use yourusefile` is used.
+ * `Imports` contains list of modules that should be implicitly imported when `use yourusefile` is used.
+Grouping syntax (e.g. `folder/[a, b, c]`) is supported, just as regular ooc imports.
  * `Origin` is ignored by rock, but it traditionally specifies the git repository url of that package
  * `Main` is the name of the entrypoint file